Peterpiotr/siguren-documentation/docs/source/99-test.rst

    * - Step
      - Description
    * - **1**
-     - Switch off the supply of the Motosuiveur® cabinet or all the circuit breaker inside.
+     - Switch off the supply of the MotoSuiveur cabinet or all the circuit breaker inside.
    * - **2**
      -